 OK, you got me.
 I can’t hold it in any longer.
 I have to gush about something for a sec: I’m so grateful that I get to spend so much of my time helping people all over the world (like you) achieve their goals.
 I know — it sounds pretty nerdy (and it is) but […]

 As I’m sure you know by now – whether you’ve joined me inside the FREE Goal Standard Challenge with Entrepreneur Magazine or not – a big part of setting and achieving your goals involves keeping your eyes on the prize, and moving forward.
 However, if you find you’re only looking in one direction through the […]

 If you haven’t heard the buzz yet, I have some phenomenal news: Last week The Goal Standard, my new collaboration with Entrepreneur Magazine, launched — and I’m absolutely over-the-moon-and-stars to be a part of it!
-It’s a totally FREE five-week program designed to help you sprint toward a big goal, and turn 2017 into your […]
+We are teaching you the best planning and productivity strategies, and keeping you accountable and supported as you get one […]

 Do sweat the small stuff if you are fronting your own online videos – its your face out there representing your personal/business brand.
 Which is why making a great first impression is crucial (when it comes to a google search).

 Studies show that in situations where trust is important to us (which is exactly the case if someone is trying to sell us something on video), we pay closer attention to a person’s smile.
 We then decide whether or not we can trust that person.